MichalReznak/quep/README.md

 # TODOs:
 * TODO Add constraints
-* TODO fix output of the table to string

 * TODO use thermal relaxation example to create a better noisy simulator
 * TODO extend supported gates with custom defined and their inverse

-* TODO C/Python-API to the library, C-API for extensions
+* Add arg to say whether circuits should be mirrored or computed on a simulator
+* Split results from correct shots
 * Use JobManager to Ibmq https://qiskit.org/documentation/stubs/qiskit.providers.ibmq.managed.IBMQJobManager.html#qiskit.providers.ibmq.managed.IBMQJobManager
 * Generate documentation
-* Add arg to say whether circuits should be mirrored or computed on a simulator
-* Split results from correct shots